SindorimBear/PDLC_Glass/README.md

 def offSpot(lst):
 '''
   ###  B. Arduino

+##  Procedure
+  1. Connecting serial ports
+  2. Cooking arduino breadboard
+  3.
 ##  Summary

+  After connecting 6 PDLC films to each of the serial port.
 ##  Conclusion
   After testing with 6 PDLC films on a screen, we concluded that the basic concept of detecting light and deflecting it is possible.
 However, there were some criticla issues that still needed attention.
   1. Inconsistency of light detection